 Probably your safest option when it comes to grey suits is white shirts.
 Given that wearing grey is all about complementing, a white shirt gives you a crisp edge.
 For a smart casual look, you can opt for a white t-shirt with your suit.
 Combine it with some fresh-looking white trainers for a winning style.
-If you’re looking for something a bit more formal than a stark, white shirt with a black tie is a reliable combination.
+If you’re looking for something a bit more formal than a stark, a white shirt with a black tie is a reliable combination.
 As always, don’t be afraid to experiment with some colored ties and pocket squares to bring something bolder to the ensemble.

 Grey Suit / Blue Shirt

 Not all shades of blue will look appropriate with your grey suit.
 For example, a deep blue shirt may be too much to work with a light grey.
-For a more casual look pair a light grey suit with a muted, powder blue.
+For a more casual look, pair a light grey suit with a muted powder blue.
 It will give your style a summery daytime vibe.
-Charcoal suits can be paired with deeper blues, making for a more appropriate office colour combination.
-If you’re wearing a tie, a darker shade of blue is a powerful colour combination with the lighter shades of blue.
+Charcoal suits can be paired with deeper blues, making for a more appropriate office color combination.
+If you’re wearing a tie, a darker shade of blue is a powerful color combination with lighter shades of blue.